nyergler/nyergler.github.io/content/posts/2006-10-08-office-plugin-self-examination-ooo-follow-up.md

 ---
-title: 'Office Plugin / Self-Examination / OOo follow-up'
+title: Office Plugin / Self-Examination / OOo follow-up
-author: Nathan Yergler
-type: post
-date: 2006-10-08T11:37:07+00:00
+date: 2006-10-08T11:37:07.000Z
-excerpt: |
-  <p>Tom posted an insightful
-  <a class="reference external" href="http://yergler.net/blog/2006/10/06/critical-self-examination/#comment-7926">comment</a>
-  to <a class="reference external" href="http://yergler.net/blog/2006/10/06/critical-self-examination">my
-  post</a>
-  from last week regarding the iSummit report.
-His point was basically bringing me back from snarky-fun-land to reality-land: “<span class="caps">OK</span>, so Garton’s an idiot, but what if he makes legitimate points?” (my words, not his) My comments were the result of my ...</p>
-url: /2006/10/08/office-plugin-self-examination-ooo-follow-up/
 categories:
   - development
+slug: office-plugin-self-examination-ooo-follow-up
 ---
 Tom posted an insightful [comment][1]  to [my post][2]  from last week regarding the iSummit report.
 His point was basically bringing me back from snarky-fun-land to reality-land: “<span class="caps">OK</span>, so Garton’s an idiot, but what if he makes legitimate points?” (my words, not his) My comments were the result of my initial read-through which pushed some buttons (regarding the paper throwing, accusations that we “helped” Microsoft, etc).
 I had sort of decided not to publicly complain about the whole “Oh my god!
 You helped Microsoft!” attitude, but after reading Garton’s report, well, the soap box doth beckon.
 So a few further thoughts spurred by Tom’s comment: